 Your spouse may have a job during normal business hours.
 They can’t be available at the registered address to receive legal mail if they’re working a 9 to 5 somewhere else.
 Even if your spouse doesn’t work or works from home, you still place a lot of responsibility on them.
 And, in the hubbub of everyday life, they might forget to pass on important notices to you.

 Additionally, many marriages end at some point.
 While changing the registered agent for an LLC is possible, it takes time, effort, and paperwork.
 If you and your spouse separate, it could cause some complications for your company until you can secure a new agent.
 Even the most amicable of divorcees may not make your LLC’s official correspondence their top priority anymore.

 Registered agents are designated recipients of legal notices and official mail, named when you file your Articles of Organization.
-They can receive official notices about lawsuits, tax documents, compliance forms, and other critical government correspondence.
+They can receive official notices about lawsuits and important correspondence from the Secretary of State.
 It’s crucial that you name someone you can trust to notify you about urgent situations or when action is required.